awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-loaders](https://github.com/Hokid/vue-loaders) - vue wrappers for [loaders.css ★8679](https://github.com/ConnorAtherton/loaders.css)
  - [vue-promise-btn ★95](https://github.com/STUkh/vue-promise-btn) - Tiny and powerful tool for asynchronous buttons(or any other tag) lock with fancy built-in spinner
  - [vue-spinkit ★20](https://github.com/TonPC64/vue-spinkit) - 🌈 A collection of loading indicators animated with CSS for VueJS
+ - [vue2-form-loading ★0](https://github.com/hussam-m/vue2-form-loading) - A VueJS directive can be used with forms in order to disable submit button while the next page is loading

 #### Progress Bar